Alex-Rakin/Project_cardiovascular_diseases/README.md

 Principal Component Analysis (PCA) was conducted to identify the key contributors to the variance in cognitive function indicators.
 The first principal component (PC1) explained 29.6% of the total variance, while the second principal component (PC2) accounted for 25.3% (Fig. X).
 Together, these components captured more than 50% of the total variance in the dataset.

-The variable contribution plot for PC1 (Fig. X) revealed that stpersonal_v8, moca_v8, and mmse_v8 were the primary contributors to this dimension, indicating their strong influence on the overall variance structure.
-In contrast, symboldigit_v8, fab_v8, and benton_v8 had notably lower contributions, suggesting they played a lesser role in defining PC1.
+The variable contribution plot for PC1 (Fig. X) revealed that stpersonal_v8, moca_v8, and mmse_v8 (SRPA for personal anxiety, MoCA, and MMSE respectively) were the primary contributors to this dimension, indicating their strong influence on the overall variance structure.
+In contrast, symboldigit_v8, fab_v8, and benton_v8 (SDMT, FAB, and Benton Visual Retention Test respectively) had notably lower contributions, suggesting they played a lesser role in defining PC1.

 Similarly, in PC2 (Fig. X), the highest contributing variables were stsutiational_v8, moca_v8, and stpersonal_v8, reinforcing the importance of executive and memory-related cognitive functions in shaping this component.
 On the other hand, symboldigit_v8 exhibited the lowest contribution to PC2, implying a relatively minor role in explaining variance in this dimension.